WOLFRAM LANGUAGE TUTORIAL

 displays the slices from bottom to top, and the rows of each slice are displayed from front to back.

-Mathematica commands that operate on both images and data arrays adhere to the index coordinate system.
+The Wolfram Language commands that operate on both images and data arrays adhere to the index coordinate system.
 In 3D, these commands first list parameters that refer to the vertical slice coordinate going from top to bottom, then list the back-to-front row coordinate and then the left-to-right column coordinate.

 Max filtering of a 3D image along the third dimension.